 - When you order Volume LTL shipping, your load is still forced to travel through various hubs and terminals on the way to its destination.
 Because of this, Volume LTL shipments regularly take longer than PTL shipments to reach their destination.

 - Because Volume LTL shipments pass through many terminals and may travel on various trucks, they are handled more frequently than PTL shipments.
 During the course of transit, this increases the possibility that delicate goods might be mishandled.

 Because many people don’t even know that PTL shipping is an option for their freight services, many miss out on all of the benefits that it offers.
 When discussing the benefits of PTL shipping, the common theme was that this method of delivery can save both businesses and individuals a lot of money.
-Because the freight is customizable and is tailored to the exact needs of your shipment, it removes all of the unnecessary costs that can accrue when you ship using LTL or FTL.
+Because the freight is customizable and is tailored to the exact needs of your shipment, it removes all of the unnecessary costs that can accrue when you ship using LTL or TL.

-If you’re a business who needs to ship something delicate or needs their package to arrive quickly, asking your carrier for the PTL option will ensure that your goods are delivered in a timely manner and aren’t sitting around in a hub somewhere in between you and its intended destination.
+If you’re a business that needs to ship something delicate or needs their package to arrive quickly, asking your carrier for the PTL option will ensure that your goods are delivered in a timely manner and aren’t sitting around in a hub somewhere in between you and its intended destination.

-For all people who are considering shipping something that is larger than a small LTL delivery, considering PTL might end up saving them a lot of money, and will ensure that their shipment moves quickly across the country!
+For all people who are considering shipping something that is larger than a small LTL delivery, considering PTL might end up saving them a lot of money and will ensure that their shipment moves quickly across the country!